miyagi-dev/miyagi/README.md

 | `validations`      | optional          | Object          | `{ html: true, accessibility: true }` |
 | `reload`           | optional          | Boolean         | `true`                                | Defines if your component automatically reloads after saving                                                                                            |

-Start _freitag_ with `node node_modules/freitag`.
-This will serve _freitag_ at `http://127.0.0.1:5000`.
-You can change the port with `PORT=1234 node node_modules/freitag`.
+Start _headman_ with `node node_modules/headman`.
+This will serve _headman_ at `http://127.0.0.1:5000`.
+You can change the port with `PORT=1234 node node_modules/headman`.

 ### Organizing your components

-_freitag_ assumes that you have a dedicated folder for each of your components, including a template-, css- and js file, all named like the folder.
+_headman_ assumes that you have a dedicated folder for each of your components, including a template-, css- and js file, all named like the folder.

 #### Example